vmware/terraform-provider-nsxt/website/docs/r/ip_set.html.markdown

 # nsxt_ip_set

-Provides a resource to configure IP set on NSX-T manager
+This resources provides a way to configure an IP set in NSX.
+An IP set is a collection of IP addresses.
+It is often used in the configuration of the NSX firewall.

 ## Example Usage